 How to get through financial hardships

-That being said, here are some key steps to help you establish plans to improve your financial situation.
+That being said, here are some key steps to help you establish plans to rebuild your life and improve your financial situation.

 1. Adjust your budget to get through financial hardship

 If you are experiencing financial difficulties, it's important to adjust your budget to accommodate any changes in your income.
 For instance, if you have lost your job or experienced a significant reduction in your income, you might need to start budgeting for a variable income.

 No income coming in?
 Having to leverage debt to get by?
 In this scenario, it's even more important to budget your spending so you can minimize how much debt you take on.
 Next, you can create a debt repayment plan that you keep handy for when your income situation improves.
 This way, you can hit the ground running when it does.